butter9scotch/RISCVBusiness/source_code/caches/l1/uvm-tb/readme.md

 ## TODO
 - [ ] figure out how to deal with compulsory miss to Memory BFM.
 What value should we predict?
+  - [ ] how to randomize what values we have in default memory and still predict
 - [ ] add a random seed option for random generator